diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * The row format
 The row format dictates how rows, and the fields in a particular row, are stored.
 In Hive parlance, the row format is defined by a **SerDe**, a portmanteau word for a Serializer-Deserializer.
-When `acting as a deserializer, which is the case when querying a table`, a SerDe will deserialize a row of data from the bytes in the file to objects used internally by Hive to operate on that row of data. `When used as a serializer, which is the case when performing an INSERT or CTAS (see “Importing Data” on page 500)`, the table’s SerDe will serialize Hive’s internal representation of a row of data into the bytes that are written to the output file.
+When `acting as a deserializer, which is the case when querying a table`, a SerDe will deserialize a row of data from the bytes in the file to objects used internally by Hive to operate on that row of data. `When used as a serializer, which is the case when performing an INSERT or CTAS (see “Importing Data” on page 500)(PS: short for Creat Table As Select)`, the table’s SerDe will serialize Hive’s internal representation of a row of data into the bytes that are written to the output file.
+The table’s SerDe is not used for the load operation.

 * The file format
 The file format dictates the container format for fields in a row.
 The simplest format is a plain-text file, but there are row-oriented and column-oriented binary formats available, too.